kirenz/codelabs/markdown/webscraping/webscraping.md

 - As an example, open the page [quotes to scrape](http://quotes.toscrape.com/)

+- You can now use the extension (click at the magnifying glass symbol at the top right side of your Google Chrome browser) to inspect the site

 The following process is described in this [screencast](https://vimeo.com/52055686):

-1. You can now use the extension (click at the magnifying glass symbol at the top right side of your Google Chrome browser) to inspect the site

 1. A box will open in the bottom right of the website.